davidbegin/chat_thief/README.md

-# Simple Python Twitch Chat Client with no dependencies
+# Simple Python Twitch Chat Client with no deps

 Set the following environment variables: